mspnp/cloud-design-patterns/valet-key/Readme.md

 ## Running the Example

-You can run this locally or deploy it to Azure.
+You can either run this example locally or deploy it to Azure.

 If you want to run this example locally, follow these steps: